phuocpeter/BluetoothCar/README.md

 BLUETOOTH CAR CONTROLLER
 ========================

 Bluetooth Car Controller is an macOS application written in Swift to controller Arduino bluetooth car with HC-05.
-This project also used __ORSSerialPort__.
+This project used __ORSSerialPort__.

 ###### Personal _macOS_ project for educational and experience purpose.